adni@portfolio:~/ $

 Systems · Full-stack

-ls -la work/ # current role
+ls -la work/ software roles

 Software Engineer @ Nara Therapy